Select Page

 Housing Affordability Summary for Clark County, Nevada

-The recent affordability index for Clark County, Nevada has hovered around 80.
+The recent affordability index for Clark County, Nevada has hovered around 70.
 An index of less than 100 is considered less affordable compared to historical averages.
 In 2005, the median sales price for a home in Clark County was around $270,000.
-The current median home sales price in Clark County is around $370,000.
+The current median home sales price in Clark County is around $428,000 in 2024.

-Annualized wages in 2005 in Clark County were around $40,000 and are now around $55,000.
-The median income required to buy an average home in Clark County with 20 percent down is around $60,000.
+Annualized wages in 2005 in Clark County were around $40,000 and are now around $61,000.
+The median income required to buy an average home in Clark County with 20 percent down is around $99,000.
+Meaning that average wage earners would be required to utilize 45.2 percent of their annualized wages in order to purcahse a home in 2024.

 ATTOM’s housing affordability index for Clark County, Nevada, analyzes median home prices derived from publicly recorded sales deed data collected by ATTOM and average wage data from the U.S. Bureau of Labor Statistics.